-Another area closely related to security is management of car parks.
+Another area closely related to security is the management of car parks.

-With most large car parks, we drive around and around to find an available space, contributing to increased fuel consumption and more carbon dioxide being released into the atmosphere.
+With most large car parks, we drive around and around to find an available space, increasing fuel consumption and releasing more carbon dioxide.

 Battery Powered Security

-Compare this to a battery operated wireless lock, and which can do everything that a conventionally wired system can do, but will only use power to engage and disengage the bolt.
+Compare this to a wireless lock, which can do everything a wired system can, but will only use power to engage and disengage the bolt.